 Book Marketing Guides

-Here you will find resources to market your book.
+Here you will find resources to help you with book marketing.
 In addition to the advice on how to personally market your book, which follows below, we want to recommend Reedsy Book Publicists and Reedsy Book Marketers.
 They only accept the top 1% of publicist and marketer applicants, ensuring you are in good hands.

 You should blog!
 Also, consider guest blogging.
 You can write for other people's blogs.
 The majority of blogs are a volunteer effort and many bloggers find it difficult to keep up with posting.
 To get around this many will allow a writer with a relevant topic to guest spot an article on their blog.
 This will of course get you a greater audience.
 Remember to include a small amount of bio and contact info at the end of your blog.